diantyapitaloka/Support-Vector-Regression/README.md

 - Hyperparameter $C$: The regularization parameter $C$ determines the trade-off between the flatness of the model and the extent to which deviations larger than $\epsilon$ are tolerated.Robustness to Outliers: Because the model primarily focuses on the points defining the boundary, it is often more robust to outliers that lie deep within the epsilon-tube.
 - Continuous Prediction: Unlike traditional SVM which outputs a discrete class label, SVR produces a real-valued number as the predicted output for any given input.
 - Outlier Resilience: Unlike Ordinary Least Squares (OLS) which is heavily pulled by outliers, SVR effectively ignores any data points that fall within the $\epsilon$ margin.
 This makes it particularly useful for datasets with "noisy" minor fluctuations that shouldn't influence the overall trend.
+- Objective Function: The optimization goal is to minimize a combination of the model's weight vector norm and the sum of slack variables.
+This mathematical balance ensures the model stays as "flat" as possible while still accounting for data points that refuse to fit in the tube.

 ![image](https://github.com/diantyapitaloka/Support-Vector-Regression/assets/147487436/42f3348d-4e03-40ab-af42-8be5211e57f7)